iamryandrake/pomodoro.cc/README.md

 [Pomodoro.cc](http://pomodoro.cc) is an online time tracking tool to plan and review the tasks for the day.

-It takes advantage of the guidelines described in the [Pomodoro-technique](http://pomodorotechnique.com) to work more effectively with frequent, mind refreshing breaks.
+It takes advantage of the guidelines described in the [Pomodoro Technique](http://pomodorotechnique.com) to work more effectively with frequent, mind-refreshing breaks.

-With the help of insightful statistics, you'll be able to better understand how much you worked on each task and how concentrated you were.
+With the help of insightful statistics, you'll be able to better understand how much time you spent on each task and how focused you were.

 -----